What Is Obsessive Compulsive Disorder?

 Excessive cleaning or washing

 Excessive praying or rituals triggered by religious fear

 Accumulating “junk” such as old food containers or newspapers

 Our team of qualified clinicians can assist clients with significant difficulties encountered by Obsessive Compulsive Disorder (OCD).
-Speaking to our psychologists can help determine what treatment is suitable for you.
+Speaking to our psychologists/psychotherapists can help determine what treatment is suitable for you.
 OCD may considerably diminish a person’s well-being and functioning and cause significant interference in work, relationships, and routine.
 We can help you learn how to manage your symptoms through various types of treatments and techniques.
 Please read our team bios or contact our admin team to discuss your needs and the best match for you.